I started teaching in the fall of 2000 at Laidlaw School - and taught Art, Media Literacy, Social Studies, English, and the Gifted Education Program.

 I was the Co-Director of the Winnipeg Poetry Slam and the Co-creator and Creative Director of Winnipeg's Youth Poetry Slam (for youth aged 14-22), Voices, Ink.
 In 2010, I travelled to the Canadian Festival of Spoken Word in Ottawa as the manager of the Winnipeg Poetry Slam Team, and shoved my way into the Steve Sauve Memorial Nerd Showcase.
 In the fall of 2011, I was honoured to represent our city on the Winnipeg Poetry Slam Team at the CFSW in Toronto along with three other spoken word poets from Winnipeg - and in 2012 and 2014, my students got a chance to compete in the Canadian Youth Poetry Slam.

-In the spring of 2016, I was nominated for the Canadian Society for Education Through Art's Canadian Art Educator of the Year Award (Grades 9 - 12).
-(I didn't win the award - an exceptional man from Vancouver did - but still... what an honour!)
-In March of 2018 I will be presented with the Canadian Society for Education Through Art's Manitoba Affiliate Award, recognizing "proven excellence in teaching and/or research, and proven leadership in art education" in our province.
+In the spring of 2016, I was Manitoba's nominee for the Canadian Society for Education Through Art's Canadian Art Educator of the Year Award (Grades 9 - 12).
+(I didn't win the award - an exceptional man from Vancouver, BC did - but still... what an honour!)
+In March of 2018 I received the Canadian Society for Education Through Art's Manitoba Affiliate Award, recognizing "proven excellence in teaching and/or research, and proven leadership in art education" in our province.

 After years of intense and rigorous karaoke training (and membership in the Ukulele Club of Winnipeg), I finally made it into show business: I made up one half (and approximately 20% of the talent) of A For Effort, Winnipeg's only slam-poetry-folk-rock-educational-parody duo.
 My good friend Steve and I performed poems and songs about teacher assessment practices, literacy, our love of librarians, and awkward moments between educators that need to be filled with professional banter.
 We lowered musical standards and ruined teacher professional development days for everyone from 2007 - 2012!